nullikacademy/custom-lobechat/contributing/Basic/Feature-Development.md

 ### Define Model

-When building the OpenGPT application, the Model is responsible for interacting with the database.
+When building the LobeChat application, the Model is responsible for interacting with the database.
 It defines how to read, insert, update, and delete data from the database, as well as defining specific business logic.

 In `src/database/model/sessionGroup.ts`, the `SessionGroupModel` is defined as follows: